survivejs/react-book/manuscript/04_implementing_notes.md

 ## Initial Data Model

-Often a good way to begin designing application is to start with the data.
+Often a good way to begin designing an application is to start with the data.
 We could model a list of notes as follows:

 ```javascript
 [